KaiqiYang94/kkplayground/_posts/2020-11-20-Reuse-Classnames-with-Sass.markdown

 <h3>In .scss file</h3>
 Many developers are against putting pure styling stuff in the actual program and I totally understand.

-"Why not put 'p-col' in your css/scss file?"
+"Why not put 'p-col' in your scss file?"

 To save your time, I will just put the answer here.